 - Any Share Premium Account or Revaluation Reserve in the company’s balance sheet can be used to fund a bonus issue without reducing the company’s distributable reserves – which would not be the case with a dividend.

-- Excess profits – if these need to be retained for future use, as opposed to distributing them as cash dividends, a bonus issue can ensure that the position of the balance sheet is correctly reflected.
+- Excess profits – if these need to be retained for future use rather than distributed as cash dividends, a bonus issue can ensure the balance sheet position is correctly reflected.

 - Trading – since the total number of shares increases, this can encourage active trading.